hummat/hummat.github.io/_drafts/attention.md

 - Permutation equivariant: p(sa(X)) = sa(p(X))
 - Power of dot-product: Respects magnitude and sign (recommender systems)
 - Scaled dot-product by sqrt(k) where k is the number of elements: Prevents vanishing gradient in softmax
-- Attention as "soft" dict (key, value): Every key matches the query to some extent and a mixture of values is returned
+- Attention as "soft" dict (key, value): Every key matches the query to some extent and a mixture of values is returned (image from [20])
 - Liner transformations on X: K, Q, V allow the key, query and value to play different roles
 - Multi-head self-attention (multiple self-attention operations applied in parallel): A token can relate to another in more than one way
 - Down-project input with one linear transformation per head, concatenate outputs, apply a single linear transformation